 Lately, you find a lot of people criticizing inheritance in object-oriented languages.
-Inheritance is problematic-there's really no deeper coupling in a codebase than the one between a base class and its subclass-but I find wide inheritance trees to be easier to work with than deep ones.
+Inheritance is problematic I-Ithere's really no deeper coupling in a codebase than the one between a base class and its subclass I-Ibut I find wide inheritance trees to be easier to work with than deep ones.